15 Expats Talk about Health Insurance and Healthcare in Costa Rica

 Are healthcare and health insurance expensive in Costa Rica?

 "Ditto here.
 Most docs (and dentists) speak great English and have been superb, & very inexpensive at least in Escazu (Hospital CIMA).
 Many have been trained in the US or the UK, plus the medical & dental school here are top of the line.
 Educational achievement (and speaking English) is a high priority to Costa Ricans.
-We dropped our CIGNA Global insurance learning this," commented one expat who moved to Costa Rica.
+We dropped our CIGNA Global insurance learning this," remarked one expat in Costa Rica.

 What are emergency services like in Costa Rica?